dthain/compilers-fa25/scanner.md

 You will use the [Flex Scanner Generator](https://westes.github.io/flex/manual/) to construct a scanner generator for the [B-minor Language](bminor).
-It is up to you to carefully read this document and decide what all of the token types are, and define them carefully using flex regular expressions.
+It is up to you to carefully read this document and decide what all of the token types are, and define them carefully using Flex regular expressions.
 Make sure that you define all reserved words, identifiers, operators, constants, statements, and any other program elements.
 If you think that the specification is not clear, be sure to ask for a clarification.

-For token types that have a corresponding value, you should extract the necessary value from `yytext`.
-For string and character types, use the encoding functions that you wrote in the first assignment.
-You may make any necessary changes to fix bugs or otherwise adapt the code to this stage.

 Make sure that you follow the [general instructions](general) for assignments, so that your work runs correctly on the student machines.